Punjab: Economy

 The historical region of Punjab produces a relatively high proportion of the food output from India and Pakistan.
 The region has been used for extensive wheat farming.
 In addition, rice, cotton, sugarcane, fruit, and vegetables are also grown.

 The agricultural output of the Punjab region in Pakistan contributes significantly to Pakistan's GDP.
-Both Indian and Pakistani Punjab is considered to have the best infrastructure of their respective countries.
 The Indian state of Punjab is currently the 16th richest state or the eighth richest large state of India.
 Pakistani Punjab produces 68% of Pakistan's foodgrain production.
 Its share of Pakistan's GDP has historically ranged from 51.8% to 54.7%. and has the highest per capita of any province.

 Called "The Granary of India" or "The Bread Basket of India", Indian Punjab produces 1% of the world's rice, 2% of its wheat, and 2% of its cotton.
 In 2001, it was recorded that farmers made up 39% of Indian Punjab's workforce.
 In the Punjab region of Pakistan, 42.3% of the labour force is engaged in the agriculture sector.

 Alternatively, Punjab is also adding to the economy with the increase in employment of Punjab youth in the private sector.
 Government schemes such as 'Ghar Ghar Rozgar and Karobar Mission' have brought enhanced employability in the private sector.
 As of October 2019, more than 32,000 youths have been placed in different jobs and 12,000 have been skill-trained.